home!

 View All Posts

 This past week looked very different because I spent it home in Chicago!
 It was a joy to get to spend time with friends and family.
-The greatest joy was meeting my sweet week old nephew Conor!
+The greatest joy was meeting my sweet week old nephew Connor!
 My week was full but also restful as I spent it mostly visiting and chatting with the people I love.
 I visited my sister’s new home, took the train into the city to see friends, and went to many many coffeeshops with friends and family.
 I also shopped with my mom for the kids at the center which was a lot of fun!
 My suitcase is packed full of clothes and treats that I cannot wait to gift them.

 Traveling home for the first time, I was extra aware of how I live in abundance.
 How I live with instant gratification.
 How I live in comfort.
 How I live in a supportive loving community.
 How fast paced I live.
 How difficult it is to live in the present here.
 In past years when I would return from Guatemala I would spiral because of the change.
 However, I’ve learned how to redirect those emotions into a deep deep gratitude and a recognition of the areas in which I could cut back and help more.
 The little things of home brought me joy like a breezy walk, iced coffee, cozy blanket, oatmeal chocolate chip cookie, and listening to music in the car.